stevecosner/docker-ubuntu-nginx-php/README.md

-# docker-ubuntu-nginx-php
+# docker-nginx-php
-Create an Nginx web server and test php config using the Ubuntu 18.04 image.
+Create a web server and test php config with phpinfo page using the nginx docker container image.

+Using php7.0-fpm

 Clone repo.

-cd docker-ubuntu-nginx-php
+cd docker-nginx-php

-docker build -t ub-nginx-php-1 .
+docker build -t nginx-php-1 .

-docker run -d -p 80:80 ub-nginx-php-1
+docker run -d -p 80:80 nginx-php-1

-docker exec <CONTAINERNAME> service php7.2-fpm start

-docker exec <CONTAINERNAME> service nginx start
+docker exec <CONTAINERNAME> service php7.0-fpm start

 Open browser to hostname or docker container ip and test connnection of webserver as well as php connection.